open-telemetry/opentelemetry-specification/specification/trace/api.md

    and `CONSUMER` spans).
 2. Whether a Span represents a request/response operation (`CLIENT` and `SERVER` spans) or a deferred execution (`PRODUCER` and `CONSUMER` spans).
-   Spans that describe request/response operations typically end after all their child spans have completed.
-   It can be beneficial for tracing systems to be aware of this property to make assumptions about overall trace latency.

 In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
 For example, a